Загальні відомості про алергічні та атопічні розлади

 • Household chemicals (eg, hydroxyisohexyl 3-cyclohexene carboxaldehyde, cinnamal, eugenol)

-For type IV hypersensitivity reactions, drugs are the most common cause.
+For type IV hypersensitivity reactions, medications are the most common cause.

 Pathophysiology of Allergic and Atopic Disorders